jwarlick/jwarlick/README.md

 I'm John Warlick.
 I'd describe myself as a data scientist with a taste for user analytics, optimization and content analytics, but I enjoy using data to solve problems of any shape.
 I also like digging into data just for fun, which is a big part of why I've transitioned into this career path after being a creative technician in the music industry.

 I currently attend the UCLA Anderson School of Management's Master of Science in Data Analytics program, where I'm in the Class of 2021.

-### Things I'm working on:

-- A geolocation project / Kaggle challenge solution involving AutoML
-- An anonymized version of a data visualization / business intelligence assignment for industry (pending approval)
+I also currently work as a Data Science Intern at NBCUniversal.

 ### A little more about me:
 - 👬 I identify as L**G**BTQ (Pronouns: he/him)